brianbraatz/brianbraatz.github.io/content/post/Articles/27/Building a Node.js SPA with In.md

 The goal?

 To create an **infinite scrolling email list**, where new emails are fetched as the user scrolls down.

-No, we’re not loading a million emails at once—because we actually like our users.

 ***